-- f{sw} is in kHz - the R_T result is in kohm.
+Where the f{SW} is in kHz and the R_T result is in kohm.

-Figure 16.
+FIGURE 3.
 Switching Frequency vs R_T

 For a given application, the maximum switching frequency is limited by the minimum on time.
 When the LM3431 reaches its minimum on-time, pulse skipping will occur and output ripple will increase.
 To avoid this, set the operating frequency below the following maximum setting: